GoInterject/GoInterject.github.io/wApi/dot-net-api-setup.md

 * Determine a meaningful name for the connection string (preferably without spaces) This name will be used by an Interject DataPortal Connection, and it will reference the connection string within the `appsettings.json`.
 Names must be unique.
 * Open the `appsettings.json` file (in the `interject-dotnet-api` directory) in any text editor or code IDE.
-* The contents are formatted as XML.
-Locate the section <ConnectionStrings>.
+* Add a new entry in the list of ConnectionStrings collection.

-* Add a new line which uses the Name of the Connection String and its value.
+Example of a connection string entry:

 ```xml
 "Connections": {